Ema0898/SOALotto/README.md

 ## Installation
 You need to install NodeJS and NPM in your computer

-Run the following commands in /Front-end and /Back-end:
+Run the following commands in the root directory:
 To install the node dependencies
 ```sh
 npm install